The Automated Harvest Report System (AHRS) is used for the mandatory reporting of ALL deer, turkey, light goose, coyote/fox and beaver/otter.

-NOTE: Hunters are once again required to tag all deer upon harvest and before transporting deer.
+NOTE: Hunters are required to tag all harvests before transporting.

-To report your deer the following information is needed:
+To report a deer the following information is needed:

 Know your hunting location details before you go hunting to speed the harvest report process.
-Keep this information with you while hunting to report a deer from the field via phone or mobile device.
+Keep this information with you while hunting to report a deer or other harvest from the field via phone or mobile device.

-Upon harvesting a deer the harvest information should be entered on the license or permi and a tag affixed to the deer.
+Upon harvesting a deer the harvest information should be entered on the license or permit and a tag affixed to the deer.
 The tag should include the hunter's CID#, date and zone of harvest, antler points and confirmation number if applicable.
-All hunters, including youth hunters and farmers, can print and use the Deer Harvest Report Card (pdf, 110kb) to record harvest information.
-The card is also on page 29 in the Hunting and Trapping Digest
+All hunters, including youth hunters and farmers, can print and use the Deer Harvest Report Card (pdf, 120kb) to record harvest information.
+The card is also on page 25 in the 2020-21 Hunting and Trapping Digest

-Each deer reported through the AHRS is assigned a Confirmation Number as a permanent record.
-This number should be recorded in the space on your license or permit (click for example) and on the tag affixed to the deer.
-This number should be retained as long as venison or any parts or mount of the deer remain in a hunter's possession.
+Each harvest reported through the AHRS is assigned a Confirmation Number as a permanent record.
+This number should be recorded in the space on your license or permit (click for example) and on the tag affixed to the animal.
+This number should be retained as long as venison or any parts or mount of the deer or other species remains in a hunter's possession.

 Hunters may report a deer without the Deer Management Unit and township information.
 However, Fish and Wildlife strongly requests that hunters make every effort to report this information as it is a valuable decision-making tool for developing deer management strategies and hunting season regulations.
 If this harvest information is determined after reporting a deer, please call the regional deer biologist listed below.